Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

+At this point, the importance of the superscript in $B_\exists^\ast$ becomes apparent: since different cells of a configuration are synchronized in different trees $T_k$ the superscript makes sure that all trees rely on the same choice for existential configurations.
 The concept names $A^i_{\sigma}$ are used as markers (not in $\Sigma$) and are propagated along $s$ for $2^n$ steps, exploiting the $V$-counter.
 The superscript $i\in\{1,2\}$ determines the successor configuration that the symbol is referring to.
 After crossing the end of a configuration, the symbol $\sigma$ is propagated using concept names $A_{\sigma}'$ (the superscript is not needed anymore because the branching happens at the end of the configuration, based on $Z$).

 For those $(q,a)$ with $\Delta(q,a)=\emptyset$, we add the concept inclusion

 The following lemma establishes correctness of the reduction.

 \begin{lemma} The following conditions are equivalent: \begin{enumerate}